MartijnKeesmaat/WebGL-in-20/README.md

 # WebGL in 20

 It is said that it takes 20 hours to learn any skill.
-It comes across as an arbitrary number, but it's a good starting point.
+It sounds like an arbitrary number, but it will be a good starting point.
 WebGL is one of those skills you will need to struggle with in the beginning.
 To get through this you will need to be consistent and have a plan.

 The plan is to struggle with WebGL for 40 minutes each day until I get to the 20-hour mark.
 This should take 30 days, according to the statistics.